-The Corporation is subject to environmental regulations under provincial, state and federal legislation.
-This legislation provides for restrictions and prohibitions on releases or emissions of various substances produced in association with manufacturing operations.
 The Corporation's environmental programs are monitored to ensure that they comply with all government environmental regulations and with the Corporation's own environmental policies.
 The results of these programs are reviewed with Magellan's management and operations personnel.
-See "Risks Inherent in Magellan's Business - Any exposure to environmental liabilities may adversely affect the Corporation".
+The Corporation is also establishing, implementing and maintaining an ISO 14001 compliant system at each Magellan division.